steven-klein/portfolio/docs/tools.md

 ```

 __Highlights__
 In addition to the command line tool I've started [Stage Templates](https://github.com/stage-templates) where I hope to provide a better set of boilerplates for popular frameworks.
-In my current positions private repos, we're already starting all projects with this tool.
+At my current position, we're already starting all projects with this tool.

 __Tags__
 command line, tools, boilerplate, production

 ## Vagrant LAMP Stack

-The lasted MacOS update broke your MAMP stack now what?
+The last MacOS update broke your MAMP stack, now what?
 Download Virtual Box and Vagrant and never look back.
-While working at Breakstation Creative I refined the development process with not just a series of workflow tools but also a virtual environment that helps guarantee each developer get's the same results as they can expect in the production environment.
+While working at Breakstation Creative I refined the development process with not just a series of workflow tools but also a virtual environment that helps guarantee each developer gets the same results that they should expect from the production environment.

 As much as I've readily enjoyed Vagrant I'm looking forward to working with Docker more and more as a portable environment that can stay and be easily adapted for each project.